GRRLIB/GRRLIB/README.md

 LIBS	:= -lgrrlib -lfreetype -lbz2 -lpngu -lpng -ljpeg -lz -lfat
 ```

+Since GRRLIB and libpngu are now installed into the porlibs folder, make sure you don't have any leftovers from previous installations.
+You will need to manually delete unneeded libraries in _devkitPro\libogc\lib\wii_ as well as include files in _devkitPro\libogc\include_

 ## Using GitHub

 GitHub allows the developers to submit changes to the code in such a way that